zelaco/AeruginosaProteotyping/README.md

 # AeruginosaProteotyping: Proteomic and Genomic Tools for *Pseudomonas aeruginosa* Analysis

-This repository provides Python tools for analyzing genomic and proteomic data of *Pseudomonas aeruginosa*.
+This repository provides Python tools for analyzing genomic and proteomic data of *Pseudomonas aeruginosa*, for chapter V of my doctoral thesis.
 It includes scripts for ARG and VF analysis, heatmaps, GO term visualization, and biomarker identification.

 ## Features
 - **Genome Metrics**: